Skip to main content

 Quick Guide to Nutritious Meals

-Planning saves time and allows the opportunity to pack a family meal with an extra nutritional punch.
+Planning saves time and offers the opportunity to pack a family meal with nutrient-rich options.
 Before you make your shopping list and head to the grocery store, consider the following criteria for healthier options:

-• Include at least one selection from each of the five food groups: grains, vegetables, fruits, dairy and protein foods.
+• Include at least one selection from each of the five food groups: grains, vegetables, fruits, dairy or non-dairy alternatives, and protein foods.

-• Incorporate sources of dietary fiber such as whole-grain breads and cereals, and plant-based sources of protein like, beans, nuts and seeds.
+• Incorporate sources of dietary fiber such as whole-grain breads and cereals, and plant-based sources of protein such as, beans, nuts and seeds.

 • Limit foods that are fried or high in added sugar and salt.